 Further information about preparation can be found at Trek Gradings and our FAQ section .

 On the 15 day Ultimate End to End adventure you will need to carry all your personal equipment in a full trekking backpack that is 70-90 litres in capacity.
 Your equipment will include a sleeping bag, inflatable sleeping mat, a portion of the shared tent, a portion of the group’s food supplies and catering equipment and all personal items as specified in our gear list.
-Depending on the quality and quantity of personal gear and toiletries, the average pack weight should be a maximum of 18kg.
-We will have food drops in place along the trail in order to keep pack weight around 18kg and to ensure a nourishing and tasty diet.
+Depending on the quality and quantity of personal gear and toiletries, the average pack weight should be up to a maximum of 20kg.
+We will have food drops in place along the trail in order to help manage pack weight and to ensure a nourishing and tasty diet.
 A comprehensive gear list is available at the end of the downloadable itinerary.
 Quality backpacks are available for hire.

 A pre-trip briefing and a full gear check with your guides the afternoon before your Ultimate End to End Larapinta Trail trek departs, will ensure you have the right mix of gear for your adventure.
 Please make your way to Lone Dingo in the Todd St Mall at 3pm the day before your trip, bringing your pack and what you intend to bring on your trek.